HashiCorp Inc. (HCP) Reveals an Earnings Mystery

-HashiCorp Inc. (NASDAQ:HCP) went up by 5.88% from its latest closing price compared to the recent 1-year high of $102.95.
-The company’s stock price has collected -16.47% of loss in the last five trading sessions.
+HashiCorp Inc. (NASDAQ:HCP) went up by 6.06% from its latest closing price compared to the recent 1-year high of $102.95.
+The company’s stock price has collected 8.14% of gains in the last five trading sessions.

 Is It Worth Investing in HashiCorp Inc. (NASDAQ :HCP) Right Now?